Scams >> Scam And Its Types >> Cure-All Products Scams

 Cure All Products Scams

-These type of email scams speak about particular product which cures critical diseases like tumors, insomnia and impotency and so on.
+These types of email scams talk about particular products that claim to cure critical diseases like tumors, insomnia, and impotency, and so on.
 They also announce limited availability with a money-back guarantee.

 Caution:

-There are no such real and effective products are sold in emails and it better to skip such emails.
-Also while considering the health-related claims its must to consult a health care professional before buying any "cure-all" that claims to treat a wide range of ailments or offers quick cures and easy solutions to serious illnesses.
+There are no real and effective products sold through emails, and it's better to skip such messages.
+Also, when considering health-related claims, it is a must to consult a healthcare professional before buying any "cure-all" product that claims to treat a wide range of ailments or offers quick cures and easy solutions to serious illnesses.

 Beware of offers which claim that

-• Emails that claims particular product is a "miracle cure," a "scientific breakthrough," an "ancient remedy" or a quick and effective cure for different diseases.
+• Emails that claim a particular product is a "miracle cure," a "scientific breakthrough," an "ancient remedy," or a quick and effective cure for various diseases are common.

-• These emails generally announce very limited offer is available.
+These emails generally announce that a very limited offer is available, require payment in advance, and promise a no-risk "money-back guarantee."

-• Particular case histories or testimonials by the consumers or doctors claiming amazing results are not uncommon.
+Specific case histories or testimonials from consumers or doctors claiming amazing results are not uncommon.

 How scam works